beejjorgensen/bgpython/src/bgpython_chapter_06_flow.md

 Problem solving step: **Understanding the Problem**.

-[fl[George Boole|https://en.wikipedia.org/wiki/George_Boole]] was quite
+[flw[George Boole|George_Boole]] was quite and interesting character.
-and interesting character.
 From humble beginnings in the early 1800s, he went on to develop the mathematics that became, in many ways, the foundation of modern computation.
 Pretty awesome.

 What he developed is what we call today _Boolean Algebra_.